bcbi/SIEGE/README.md

 so this only needs to be done by the developer once, or whenever a new version of Julia is needed.
 The same version of Julia should be used to generate the sysimage.

-__Manifest__: Copy the Manifest file from your Julia projet into `env/`.
+__A Julia Project__: Copy the Project file from your Julia projet into `env/`.
-This machine-generated manifest file is what is actually used by PackageCompiler.jl, so the build server and secure server must be as similar as possible.
 An example Julia project space is already included in `env/`.

+Note that the sysimage produced by SIEGE will only work on systems with matching architecture, since the machine-generated manifest file is what is actually used by PackageCompiler.jl.
+If the sysimage is intended to be moved to a secure server, the build server and secure server must be as similar as possible.

 Additionally, the instructions and code presuppose a *NIX type environment with Bash, but a port for Windows should be possible.